Julius-Tietenberg/course_guide/README.md

 # Course Guide

 An app to help students choose suitable courses for them.
-Users can browse and search for courses, view detailed information on courses, rate courses and read the feedback on those courses given by other users.
+Users can browse and search for courses, view detailed information on courses (scraped from the university website), rate courses and read the feedback on those courses given by other users.

 # Technical Architecture